symphonists/search_index/README.markdown

 		<entry id="3" section="comments" />
 	</search>

 This in itself is not enough to render a results page.
 To do so, use the `$ds-search` Output Parameter created by this Data Source to filter by System ID in other Data Sources.
-In the example above you would create a new Data Source both for Articles and Comments, filtering System ID by the `$ds-search` parameter.
+In the example above you would create a new Data Source each for Articles and Comments, filtering System ID by the `$ds-search` parameter.
 Use XSLT to iterate over the `<entry ... />` elements above, and cross-reference with the matching entries from the Articles and Comments Data Sources.

+## Weighting
+We all know that all sections are equal, only some are more equal than others ;-) You can give higher or lower weighting to results from certain sections, by issuing them a weighting when you configure their Search Index.
+The default is `Medium` (no weighting), but if you want more chance of entries from your section appearing higher up the search results, choose `High`; or for even more prominence `Highest`.
+The opposite is true: to bury entries lower down the results then choose `Low` or `Lowest`.
+This weighting has the effect of doubling/quadrupling or halving/quartering the original "relevance" score calculated by the search.

+## Boolean search
+Search Index makes use of MySQL's boolean fulltext search.
+When using the multi-section search, you can use the `+` and `-` directives to make results more specific.
+In fact, Search Index actually appends `+` to all words, making them required, to make the results as specific is possible.
+You can also use double-quotes too, to search for specific strings.

+For more information see <http://dev.mysql.com/doc/refman/5.1/en/fulltext-boolean.html>

 ## Known issues
 * you can not order results by relevance score when using a single Data Source.
 This is only available when using the custom Search Index Data Source